warkiz/IndicatorSeekBar/README.md

        .../>
 ```

-### 3.6 custom 2 below texts on both ends of seekbar
+### 3.6 customized 2 below texts on both ends of seekbar
 When the seekabr type is `CONTINUOUS_TEXTS_ENDS` or `DISCRETE_TICKS_TEXTS_ENDS` , you can set the left & right text.
 ```xml
 <com.warkiz.widget.IndicatorSeekBar